MorayM/spotify-to-universal-scrobbler/README.md

 ## TODO

-- Make the output file size configurable
 - Run on a whole directory of JSON files as Spotify splits its exports by year.
+- Update the scrobble dates to be within the last 14 days